apache/pulsar/site/docs/latest/project/BinaryProtocol.md

 ##### Command Unsubscribe

-This command is sent by the client to unsubscribe the `consumer_id` from the assosiated topic.
+This command is sent by the client to unsubscribe the `consumer_id` from the associated topic.
 Parameters:
  * `request_id` → Id of the request.
  * `consumer_id` → Id of an already established consumer which needs to unsubscribe.